ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 * There will be level exits that will collide with the Robot.
 * When they collide, the exit will read the room's variable and switch to the next room.

 Create a new type and call it an `Exit`.
-Set its graphics asset.
+Set its texture.
 Then open the "On Step" tab and write this code:

 ```js
 // Are there next rooms defined?